George Tyndall, former USC gynecologist facing sex crime charges, was found dead in his home at 76

 Prosecutors said the charges relate to 16 victims ranging in age from 17 to 29.
 The alleged assaults occurred between 2009 and 2016 while Tyndall worked at the campus health center.

 At the time of Tydall's arrest in 2019, Los Angeles police Chief Michel Moore said Tyndall was armed with a loaded .38-caliber revolver.
-Moore said he did not believe Tyndall has a permit to carry a concealed weapon, which is highly restricted in California.
+Moore said he did not believe Tyndall has a concealed weapon permit, which is highly restricted in California.

 Tyndall complained of chest pains when he was arrested and was hospitalized for treatment, according to Moore.